dar3k93/Service-Enumeration/services_enumeration.md

 - AAAA Record
 These records resolve to IPv6 addresses, for example 2606:4700:20::681a:be5

+- NS Record
+Nameserver records contain the name of the authoritative servers hosting the DNS records for a domain.

+- PTR
+Pointer Records are used in reverse lookup zones and are used to find the records associated with an IP address.

 - CNAME Record
 It is a registration in DNS system which showing a place whare you can find your web page.
 With CNAME record you can connect some other domain with your app.